VajiraL/flux-rootzone/notes/ds-final-slides.md

 # Main learnings

-- Transparent quality assessment
+- transparent quality assessment
-- Some useful R packages like `purr`, `mice`
+- some useful R packages like `purr`, `mice`
-- Custom functions and packages in R
+- custom functions and packages in R
 - R just works (mostly)
+- in `git` we trust